-ÉTEIGNEZ LES VEILLEUSES, LES APPAREILS ET LEUR DISPOSITIF D'ALLUMAGE (VOIR LES INSTRUCTIONS D'UTILISATION) AU COURS DU REMPLISSAGE DES RÉSERVOIRS DE CARBURANT ET (OU) DES BOUTEILLES DE PROPANE.
-LE NON RESPECT DE CES INSTRUCTIONS PEUT ENTRAÎNER DES BLESSURES GRAVES iquid Propane (LP) gas, when properly handled. is a clean burning, dependable fuel for all your LP gas appliances.
+ÉTEIGNEZ LES VEILLEUSES, LES APPAREILS ET LEUR DISPOSITIF D'ALLUMAGE (VOIR LES INSTRUCTIONS D'UTILISATION) AU COURS DU REMPLISSAGE DES RÉSERVOIRS DE CARBURANT ET (OU) DES BOUTEILLES DE PRÓPANE.
+LE NON RESPECT DE CES INSTRUCTIONS PEUT ENTRAÎNER iquid Propane (LP) gas, when properly handled, clean burning. dependable fuel for all your LP gas appliances.
 The LP tank or tanks mounted on your unit contain liquid under high pressure.
-The liquid vaporizes into a gas and passes through the regulator which automatically reduces the gas pressure.
-The low pressure gas is then distributed appliances.
+The liquid vaporizes into a gas and passes through the regulator which automatically reduces the gas pressure. low pressure gas is then distributed appliances.
 The arrow on the automatic gas regulator will always point to the gas tank in service.
 When the red flag appears in the inspection glass this indicates that the tank is empty.
 The arrow should be turned to allow the full tank to pressurize the system and the empty tank should be filled as soon as possible.

-OU LA MORT.
+DES BLESSURES GRAVES OU LA MORT.